kelvinsanchez15/100-days-of-code/r2-log.md

 - [x] Fix 'UL' childrens on a list for better screen reader support
 - [x] Rename duplicate aria-ids
 - [x] Add missing aria-label on some icon buttons

+### R2D49
+Today I made my first PR to my favorite component library: Material UI, it will improve the integration with Next.js.